graydenshand/discourse_link_checker/README.md

 Once there, call
 ```
-docker build link_checker -t link_checker:latest
+docker build discourse_link_checker -t link_checker:latest
 ```
-This command points Docker towards the directory containing a Dockerfile (instructions to build a Docker image), in this case that folder is called ‘link_checker’.
+This command points Docker towards the directory containing a Dockerfile (instructions to build a Docker image), in this case that folder is called `discourse_link_checker/`.
 <br>
 Docker will build your image, installing all of the necessary packages.
 We are ‘tagging’ the image with the name ‘link_checker:latest’ so that we can easily access it later.
 You only need to do this step once, unless there are changes to the Dockerfile (environment).